 Dental Crowns Hamilton

 If you have missing teeth or misshapen teeth, there are ways to replace a lost tooth or restore damaged teeth to prevent further damage.
-Let’s discuss dental crowns at your next appointment with our Hamilton dentist.
-Dental crowns can be a long lasting solution you’ve been searching for and have the ability to achieve some of your oral health goals.
+Let’s discuss dental crowns as a potential solution at your next appointment with our Hamilton dentist.
+Dental crowns can be a long-lasting solution you’ve been searching for and have the ability to achieve some of your oral health goals.
 We welcome new patients with a smile!

 What Are Dental Crowns?

-Dental crowns, also referred to as caps, fit over an abutment tooth that’s been prepared (filed down); they are also used as the false tooth for a dental implant.
+A dental crown is a little tooth cap that fits over a damaged tooth that’s been prepared (filed down); they are also used as the false tooth for a dental implant.
 They may also be used to strengthen a tooth after root canal therapy or to help support dental bridges.
 A custom crown is made for you after a mold is taken and sent to a dental crown lab.
 They take approximately two to three weeks to prepare, but in the meantime, you’ll be provided with a temporary crown until your permanent crown is ready.
 Most crowns in Hamilton are either porcelain crowns or composite resin crowns.

 Dental crowns are a durable, long-lasting, and natural-looking solution.
 Porcelain crowns are especially natural looking, and an excellent choice for front teeth, closely mimicking natural teeth.
-By following a proper oral hygiene routine, crowns can last anywhere from ten to fifteen years or more before needing to be replaced.
-Crowns are also indistinguishable as they mimic the colour of your natural teeth.
+By following a proper oral hygiene routine, dental crowns can last anywhere from ten to fifteen years or more before needing to be replaced.

 Dental Crown Aftercare: Tips From Your Hamilton Dentist